asaduzmn/Documentation/readme.md

 ### Step 10:
 Now you are all set to begin installation and press **Begin Installation**.
 Wait until it is completed and reboot the system.
 ### Step 11:
-Now it will show liscense information press on it and accept on the agreement.
+Now it will show license information press on it and accept on the agreement.
 Then finish the configuration.
 You are ready to use the os.
 Now move to the next section for install oracle database 19c.

 ---